- 22 March 2011 | Surfing

 This challenging wave can build up to two metres high.
 Upriver, surfers can find an alternative: "Big Joe" is also surfable and endless rides are available.

 There are more than 500 local surfers.
 The Montreal surfing community discovered Habitat 67 in 2002 and, since then, thousands have been testing its qualities.
-Watch how is it to surf at Habitat 76, in Montreal, here.
+Watch how is it to surf at Habitat 67, in Montreal.

 The Saint Lawrence River can get crowded.
 Surfing is becoming very popular and surf tourists also want to check the unusual standing wave.
 It is possible to wait up to 45 minutes for your turn.